top of page

 Investor activity in the German real estate market was robust in 2025:

-There was a strong interest in sustainable and green buildings, which influenced investment decisions.
+• There was strong interest in sustainable, green buildings, which influenced investment decisions.

 Implications for Buyers and Landlords in 2026